 Eat on the Farm

 Long Timber Brewing in small-town Monroe, 17 miles south of Corvallis, serves craft beer in a space designed to pay homage to the town’s history of logging and milling, with giant single-log beams soaring overhead, and old crosscut saws and tools adorning the walls.
 Ask your server (or any Oregon old-timer) for stories about the menu items.
 Inspired to create a local meal of your own?
-The outdoor Corvallis Farmers Market runs mid-April through November, and the Indoor Winter Market runs January through mid-April, with cool-season produce alongside local meat, cheese, eggs and bread.
+The outdoor Corvallis Farmers Market (including online pre-ordering) runs mid-April through November, and the Indoor Winter Market runs January through mid-April, with cool-season produce alongside local meat, cheese, eggs and bread.